lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 Contributed presentations, tutorials, or advance suggestions for breakouts are encouraged from DP0 delegates and Rubin Observatory staff (contact Melissa Graham).

-:doc:`Topics and recordings for Delegate Assemblies from July 2022 to July 2023 </dp0-delegate-resources/assembly-recordings>`,
-all of which were based on the DP0.2 data set.
+You can view :doc:`topics and recordings for Delegate Assemblies from July 2022 to July 2023 </dp0-delegate-resources/assembly-recordings>`, all of which were based on the DP0.2 data set.

 .. include:: dp0-delegate-assemblies-schedule.inc